achevuturi/PEACFLOW_Manaus-flood-forecasting/Using_Seasonal-Forecasts/README.md

 - *ecmwf_data.npz:* Numpy output file which contains ECMWF seasonal forecast rainfall input data standardization information.
 - *max_chirps_???.npz:* Numpy output files which have CHIRPS monthly rainfall masks for November (max_chirps_nov.npz), December (max_chirps_dec.npz), January (max_chirps_jan.npz) (as in https://github.com/achevuturi/PEACFLOW_Manaus-flood-forecasting/tree/master/Using_Observations).
 - *ecmwf_mask.npz:* Numpy output file which has ECMWF monthly rainfall masks for January and February, regridded from CHIRPS monthly rainfall masks.
 - *obs_forecast_model_mar.pkl:* This is the statistical model using observations that issues forecasts for March (as in https://github.com/achevuturi/PEACFLOW_Manaus-flood-forecasting/tree/master/Using_Observations) which is implemented here with input from combination of observations and seasonal forecasts.
+This file also includes the scale of errors for the validation period of model which are used to provide the model uncerstainity for the forecast.

 **Citation:**
 Users who apply the code resulting in presentations/publications are kindly asked to cite the publication below:\
 *Chevuturi A, Klingaman NP, Woolnough SJ, Rudorff CM, Coelho CAS, Schongart J (2021) Extending forecast lead time for annual maximum water level at Manaus using seasonal forecasts.
-Climate Resilience and Sustainability, in prep.*
+Climate Services, submitted.*